September / October 2016

-24-year-old Eugen graduated top of his class from the Chisinau Art Academy in Moldova.
-Despite his young age he has exhibited all over the world and is now recognised internationally as a highly-talented watercolourist.
+Eugen Gorean decided to pursue a career in art at the age of 12.
+He graduated top of his class from the Chisinau Art Academy in Moldova.
+Despite his young age he has already exhibited all over the world and is now recognised internationally as a highly talented watercolourist.

 Since David and Eugen first met, the artist’s career has gone from strength to strength and he is now a watercolourist of global renown with a host of international accolades.
-He shows his work all over the world and following this weekend’s Guernsey visit will be exhibiting ten of his paintings in the European Parliament.
-It is due to his relationship with David that he has agreed to show his work in Guernsey.
+He shows his work all over the world and has received a host of awards.
+Eugen’s artworks have been exhibited in London, Moscow, Paris, Venice and Shenzhen.
+He was also invited by the European Parliament in Brussels and by the Council of Europe in Strasbourg to show his art within the walls of those institutions.
+It is due to his relationship with David that he agreed to show his work in Guernsey.

 “The ‘Art for Guernsey’ initiative is enriching the Bailiwick community in several ways: bringing international artists to our shores to exhibit their work, holding community projects and workshops to inspire local artists and enthusiasts, and raising much needed funds for local charities.
 We are delighted to continue our support of it.”

 ENRICHING OUR ISLAND

 We have been working in the Bailiwick since 2016, bringing art exhibitions, events and creative activities of the highest standards of delivery and engagement to the community, from early education to care homes and everyone in between.
 We have reached not just our own community but far beyond our shores too.
 We always strive to inspire our community, innovate in our delivery, reach significant audiences and support future generations, combining creativity with impact.